ScotGovAnalysis/compendium_data_gov_scot/README.md

 ## Configure _site.yml file (website template)
 The ```_site.yml``` file configures the website as a whole.

-The navbar creates the tabs for the website, arranging them as they are ordered in the script.
+The navbar creates the tabs for the website structure.
+Navbar "topics", (Agricultural and the economy, Structure of Scottish Agriculture, Livestock etc) appear on the website as they are ordered in the script.

 In a case where certain modules are not being published in the compendium, e.g. **Livestock**, then ``` - text: "Livestock" ``` and ``` href: "livestock.html ``` can be easily commented out of the script with a '#' symbol.
+This will disengage the specific .Rmd (and subsequent .html) file, and allow the website to run as normal.
 ```
 name: "Agricultural Compendium"
 title-prefix: "data.gov.scot"